cheetah7027/Chakri/src/QUICKSTART-PWA.md

-# 🚀 JobMatch PWA - Quick Start Guide
+# 🚀 Chakri PWA - Quick Start Guide

 ## ✅ Your App is Now a PWA!

 Congratulations!
-Your JobMatch app has been successfully converted to a **Progressive Web App**.
+Your Chakri app has been successfully converted to a **Progressive Web App**.
 Here's what you can do now:

 ---